novaenebulae/Tickly-project-frontend/docs/integration-plan.md

 ### Group 3: UI/UX Improvements
 These tasks enhance the user interface and experience.

+Note : A full Material Theme is located in 'src/styles/_theme.scss'
+- The goal is to have a consistent and uniformized design of the app.

+IMPORTANT : Here are some guidelines of how the style should be : 'docs/design-guidelines.md'

 #### Task 8: UI Consistency
 - Standardize color palette and typography according to design guidelines
 - Use SCSS variables for all styling